 Restructuring proceedings (under the Austrian Insolvency Act)

 In addition to applying for a restructuring scheme during already initiated bankruptcy proceedings, debtors may also apply for the opening of restructuring proceedings (as an alternative to bankruptcy proceedings).
 In this context, only the debtor may file for the opening of restructuring proceedings (a creditor's application for restructuring proceedings is not possible).
 There are two types of restructuring proceedings available: (1) a procedure where a bankruptcy administrator is appointed; and (2) a procedure where the debtor retains the right to self-administration.

-In both cases, the application needs to contain a restructuring proposal, with a minimum quota of 20 per cent of all debts needing to be satisfied within a period of two years in the first and of 30 per cent in the second case.
-In the course of restructuring proceedings, the debtor's business may only be liquidated if the debtor's restructuring proposal has not been accepted by the creditors within 90 days from the opening of proceedings.
+In both cases, the application needs to contain a restructuring proposal, with a minimum quota of 20 per cent of all debts needing to be satisfied within a period of two years in the first (i.e., no self-administration) and of 30 per cent in the second case (i.e., self-administration).
+In the course of restructuring proceedings, the debtor's business may only be liquidated if the debtor's restructuring proposal has not been accepted by the creditors within 90 days of the opening of the proceedings.

 In restructuring proceedings where a bankruptcy administrator is appointed, the debtor loses control over its business and the court-appointed insolvency administrator is in charge of all decisions.
 The procedure follows the process for restructuring schemes as described above.
 If the restructuring proposal is not accepted by the creditors, the court will reclassify and continue the proceedings as bankruptcy proceedings.7